|

 fill out our

-application for basic training or
+application for basic training.

-training.
 You can fill out an application online or by

 downloading and faxing or snail-mailing it to us.